Buying real estate in Indonesia?

 housing market Indonesia

-12) You must consult a legal expert as Indonesia restricts foreign land ownership to ensure compliance with local laws
+12) Consult a legal expert in Indonesia, as foreign land ownership is restricted and compliance with local laws is essential

 Foreigners can't own freehold land in Indonesia, so it's crucial to know your options.